-That’s where the right mix of OKRs comes into play, as bringing citizenship behaviors into the set of 4 or 5 objectives for each employee creates the right kind organization-shaping conversations.
+That’s where the right mix of OKRs comes into play, as bringing citizenship behaviors into the set of 2-3 Objectives for each employee creates the right kind of organization-shaping conversations.

-“If you’re introducing OKRs to your organization,” advises Bock, “have one as the most pressing financial need and use slots 3 to 5 for other pressing needs.
-Keep the financial goal simple initially and have something that offsets it, such as complementary key results underneath it.”
+“If you’re introducing OKRs to your organization,” advises Bock, “have one as the most pressing financial need, and use slots two and three for other pressing needs.
+Keep the financial goal simple initially and have something that offsets it, such as complementary Key Results underneath it.”

 Precision is also central to what Bock calls “the magic of OKRs.”
 With other performance-setting systems, like S.M.A.R.T.
 (Specific, Measurable, Attainable, Realistic/Relevant and Time-Bound), the goals can be either too generic or too focused on dinging people for not achieving certain numbers, by denying them their full bonus.

 The early growth of Google is a classic case in point.
 If Google, for instance, had an OKR to drive lots and lots of search traffic, it could have a generated a lot of clicks by putting bad results on the page, so the user would just keep clicking to the next page.
 “But that’s a bad incentive, so we would add a Key Result around minimizing the amount of time people spent on the page.”

 Eventually, this evolved into precise metrics balancing quality and volume.
 If people say, it’s too confusing to have several goals, what should we focus on, quality or quantity, Bock has an answer: “We’ve hired really smart and talented people.
 Let’s have both.”

 It was Napoleon Bonaparte who said, “A soldier will fight long and hard for a bit of colored ribbon.”

 The insight is that people are in it not just for the money or even the greater glory, but for the things that drive them internally — autonomy, mastery, and purpose, as outlined in Drive by Daniel Pink.